IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“As far as the laws of mathematics refer to reality, they are not certain; and as far as they are certain, they do not refer to reality.”

 >“But the truth of a theory will never be proved.
 Because one can never know if, in the future, some experience will become known that would contradict its conclusion.”[1919]

+>“Since the mathematicians have invaded the theory of relativity, I do not understand it myself anymore.”

 >“How strange is the lot of us mortals!
 Each of us is here for a brief sojourn; for what purpose he knows not, though he sometimes thinks he senses it.
 But without deeper reflection one knows from daily life that one exists for other people — first of all for those upon whose smiles and well-being our own happiness is wholly dependent, and then for the many, unknown to us, to whose destinies we are bound by the ties of sympathy. **A hundred times every day I remind myself that my inner and outer life are based on the labors of other men, living and dead**, and that I must exert myself in order to give in the same measure as I have received and am still receiving...”